quixio/quix-streams/docs/app-management.md

 # App management

-In order to reduce the amount of boilerplate code we added to each of our samples, we developed the `App.run()` feature.
+In order to reduce the amount of boilerplate code Quix added to each of our samples, we developed the `App.run()` feature.

-App.run takes case of several small but important tasks in our Python apps.
+`App.run` takes care of several small but important tasks in managing your Python apps.
+These include:

-These are:

 * Start reading from input topics
 * Handle termination
 * Close streams and dispose topics
 * Keep alive

+Each of these is described in the following sections.

 ## Imports

 To use `App.run()` in your code, you will need this import:

 ```py
 from quixstreams.app import App